abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 ![image](https://i.ibb.co/n01kQ4Y/carbon.png)

-> :bulb: CheatLogs has an autosave feature.
+> :bulb: **CheatLogs** has an autosave feature.
 When you close the window of the text editor, the cheat sheet will automatically be saved.

 Congratulations!
-You have added your first cheat sheet into CheatLogs!
+You have added your first cheat sheet into **CheatLogs**!

 <a id="add-command-advanced"></a>